Is Vitamin B12 Dosage 5000 mcg Safe?

 - Nutritional Yeast

-- Vitamin B12 Fortified foods (typically in plant milks or cereals)
+- Vitamin B12 Fortified foods (like plant milk or cereal)

 Nonetheless, due to the unreliable nature of food sources, supplements are still recommended as best practice for vegans and vegetarians.